Yeweds1104/alx-pre_course/README.md

 My first readme
-Thiss is my trial from Github.
+This is my trial from Github.